-Great River Hydro, with support from relevant state and federal resource agencies, and regional and national non-governmental organizations that have actively participated in scoping and study phases of relicensing, proposes a modified project operation that significantly reduces both the frequency, amplitude and rate of change in project-related discharge and impoundment water surface fluctuation in comparison to existing project operation.
+Great River Hydro, with support from relevant state and federal resource agencies, and regional and national non-governmental organizations that have actively participated in scoping and study phases of relicensing, proposes a modified project operation that significantly reduces both the frequency, amplitude and rate of change in Project-related discharge and impoundment water surface fluctuation in comparison to existing project operation.
 See Attachment A, Great River Hydro's Proposed Alternative Operation for the Projects, and Attachment B, Evidence of Support for Proposed Alternative Operation, for further information.

-The proposed operation focuses on creating more stable reservoir water surface elevations, reducing the magnitude of changes and the frequency of sub-daily changes in discharge from the project, increasing the amount of time that the project is operated as inflow equals outflow (IEO) and at full reservoir.
+The proposed operation focuses on creating more stable reservoir WSEs, reducing the magnitude of changes and the frequency of sub-daily changes in discharge from the project, increasing the amount of time that the project is operated as inflow equals outflow and at full reservoir.
 At the same time, the proposed operation maintains Great River Hydro's capability to be flexible and responsive to current wholesale energy, forward capacity, reserve and other ancillary services markets managed by the New England Independent System Operator (ISO-NE).
-The proposed operation will also remain responsive to ISO-NE system emergencies when ISO-NE requires operation for reserves, security, system stability (e.g., VAR support), system over-supply conditions (ISO-NE minimum generation emergency or negative prices), or critical events and other emergencies involving dam and public safety.
+The proposed operation will also remain responsive to ISO-NE system emergencies when ISO-NE requires operation for reserves, security, system stability (e.g., voltage-ampere-reactive [VAR] support), system over-supply conditions (ISO-NE minimum generation emergency or negative prices), and critical events or emergencies involving dam and public safety.
 The proposed operation ensures the Project's ability to address future regional energy demands and system needs as those evolve over time.

-The proposed Project operation will predominantly maintain a specified WSE (Target WSE) at the dam and as a result, maintain flow below the Project equal to the approximate inflow as measured or calculated at the dam (inflow equals outflow or IEO).
-Specifically, a Target WSE of 219.63 ft m.s.l.
-(NVGD 29) will be maintained at the Vernon dam by passing inflow within a Target WSE Bandwidth between 220.13 ft and 219.13 ft to account for potential differences between anticipated inflow and actual instantaneous inflow.
+With the proposed Project operation, Great River Hydro will predominantly maintain a specified WSE (Target WSE) at the dam and as a result, maintain flow below the Project equal to the approximate inflow as measured or calculated at the dam (inflow equals outflow or IEO).
+Specifically, a Target WSE of 291.1ft m.s.l.
+(NVGD 29) will be maintained at the Bellows Falls dam by passing inflow within a Target WSE Bandwidth between 291.6 ft and 290.6 ft to account for potential differences between anticipated inflow and actual instantaneous inflow.
+A minimum of 300 cfs of the total flow below the Project will be provided below the Bellows Falls dam in the bypassed reach associated with the Project.
 In addition to IEO Operation, the Project will have restricted discretionary Flexible Operation capability to respond to elevated energy prices as well as unrestricted capability to respond to emergencies and ISO-NE transmission and power system requirements.
-The proposed Project operation is described in detail in Attachment A, and evidence of Stakeholder support is provided in Attachment B. Elements associated with the proposed Project operations including modes of operation, capabilities, restrictions, requirements and allowances are defined and described below.
+The proposed Project operation is described in detail in Attachment A, and evidence of stakeholder support is provided in Attachment B. Elements associated with the proposed Project operations, including modes of operation, capabilities, restrictions, requirements and allowances, are defined and described in the following section.

-B1.3.1 Proposed Project Operations Definitions and Terms
+B1.3.1 Definitions and Terms used in Proposed Project Operations

-The terms defined in this section are specific to the Proposed Project Operation.
+The terms defined in this section are specific to the proposed Project operation.
 Terms are capitalized so that terms used before they are defined and after may be easily referenced.